-Home tests are done by buying a kit that measures your follicle stimulating hormones.
-Follicle stimulating hormone (FSH) is produced by the pituitary gland, and its levels increase temporarily each month to stimulate ovaries to produce eggs.
-When a woman enters perimenopause and the function of a woman's ovaries shift, your FSH levels tend to increase in attempt to make the ovaries produce more estrogen.
+Follicle stimulating hormone (FSH) is produced by the pituitary gland, and its levels increase temporarily each month to stimulate ovaries to mature eggs.
+FSH levels during menopause tend to increase in attempt to make the ovaries produce more estrogen.

-- Thyroid stimulating hormone (TSH) test.
-This test may be completed to rule out a thyroid problem, whose symptoms are similar to those of the menopausal transition and may include irregular periods, hot flashes, and fatigue.
+Perimenopause hormone testing may include a TSH test in order to rule out a thyroid problem, whose symptoms are similar to those of the menopausal transition and may include irregular periods, hot flashes, and fatigue.

-By completing a test, series of tests, or by reading your symptoms and realizing you are going through menopause, you and your doctor will hopefully be able to understand what you and your body are experiencing.
-If you want to learn more, click on the following link about treatments for perimenopause.
+By undergoing a perimenopause test alongside a thorough medical history check, you and your doctor will hopefully be able to understand what you are experiencing.
+If you want to learn more about effective symptom alleviation, click on the following link about perimenopause treatments.

 - Harvard Health Publishing.
 (2018).
 Perimenopause: Rocky road to menopause.
 Retrieved August 8, 2019, from https://www.health.harvard.edu/womens-health/perimenopause-rocky-road-to-menopause

 - Mayo Clinic.
 (2019).
 Perimenopause: Diagnosis & treatment.
 Retrieved August 8, 2019, from https://www.mayoclinic.org/diseases-conditions/perimenopause/diagnosis-treatment/drc-20354671